bmozaffa/3scale-dr/test/filesystem/README.md

 > AuthToken- token for system account created in previous section

-2 - Using template `trgt-oc-client-image-template.yaml` create image stream to pull image with oc client see ["Using or building oc client image"](#using-or- building-oc-client-image) section
+2 - Using template `trgt-oc-client-image-template.yaml` create image stream to pull image with oc client see [Using or building oc client image] (#using-or-building-oc-client-image) section

 ```
 oc process -f trgt-oc-client-image-template.yaml |oc apply -f -